Tailwind CSS Text Decoration Style

 Enhance Readability and Navigability

 Text decoration directly impacts how efficiently users can navigate and interpret content.
-Ensure that text elements with decorative features like underline
+Ensure that text elements with decorative features like underline or line-through preserve readability.
+Using decoration-thickness utilities can improve text clarity without hiding textual content behind the lines.

 Such tailored decoration styles guide your users effectively, improving accessibility without sacrificing aesthetics.